scrabbletank/farhome-rules/rulesdoc.md

 ### Calculating a Roll
 When calculating your roll, regardless of type, you always add up your own dice first.
 Success and failures of the same type cancel each other out, Failures nullify Success, and Criticalical Failure nullify Criticalical Success.
 Add up the remaining successes, counting Criticalical Success as two successes.

 At this stage process any modifiers from abilities, skills or features that effect your roll.
-For example, you would process the Hex condition here, nullifying a remaining critical.
 If you do not have at least 1 success at this point the roll is considered a fail.

 Comparing rolls follows the same rules: Opponents remaining successes nullify your successes, and their criticals nullify your criticals.
 Finally, if you have 1 or more successes the roll is a success.
 Ties favor the defender if there is one, or the most neutral action.